nichoth/mutable-app-demo/README.md

 **The only place where things happen is within the route functions**

 The only imperative code is within the route functions that get called when the current url matches.
 The code in `data` is class definitions -- it doesn't do anything unless it is told to do something.
-The code in `view` is functions that take state and return virtual doms and subscribe to dom events.
+The code in `view` is function definitions.
 It doesn't do anything until it is called.
 The route functions are the only place where we start doing things.

 ---------------------------

 **require, not import**